 Inst 421 and 422 are structured as individual tutorials and offered every semester.

 Inst 421.
 You meet with your mentor on a regular basis as determined by the mentor.
 The principal requirement in Inst 421 is that you complete approximately half of the thesis by the end of the semester.
 Your mentor grades your work in Inst 421 with a regular letter grade.
 Important milestones in Inst 421 include the preparation of a thesis prospectus early on, preparation of a literature review, and an oral presentation with A/V assistance (e.g. PowerPoint) of your project about two-thirds into the semester in the Thesis Writers' Conference.
 This event, which takes place in Croft 107, is attended by your readers and other Croft students and faculty.
-The final requirement in Inst 421 is completion of the "preliminary research product,' or, in practice, approximately half of the final thesis.
-Datapoints for determining your grade in Inst 421 are the prospectus, the literature review, your performance at the Writers' Conference, and the chapters or other parts of the thesis that you complete by the end of the semester.
+The final requirement in Inst 421 is completion of the "preliminary research product."
+Data points for determining your grade in Inst 421 are the prospectus, the literature review, your performance at the Writers' Conference, and the chapters or other parts of the thesis that you complete by the end of the semester.

 Inst 422.
 You complete writing the thesis in Inst 422 during the first half of the semester in close consultation with your mentor.
 You must turn in a complete and full draft of the thesis no later than the 7th week of the semester.
 The remainder of the semester goes to rewriting, editing, and improving your draft as suggested in oral and written comments from your mentor and second and third readers.
 The final draft of the thesis is due two weeks before the end of classes.
 Defenses take place during the last two weeks of classes, before finals week.
 Remember that your mentor is the final gatekeeper and clearing house for all suggestions by second and third readers and that the mentor decides whether your thesis is ready to go forward to the final stage of an oral defense.
 The grade in Inst 422 is determined by the three readers on the thesis committee and is based on the quality of your written work and your performance during the defense.